 - Change your directory to “C:\Windows\System32\Sysprep\”

 - You should see a small window open that says “Syusprep is working” and a small progress bar.
-You computer will reboot after it is complete.

 - The machine will reboot and boot back into that first OOBE screen and you can do the rest of you setup as you normally would.